Transia-RnD/hooks-toolkit-ts/README.md

 ## Hook Payload

-The `createHookPayload` function in the SDK is used to create a payload for a SetHook transaction in the XRPL.
+The `createHookPayload` function in the SDK is used to create a payload for a SetHook transaction in Xahau.
 It takes in several parameters to customize the hook payload.

 ### Hook API Version